Are you planning a visit to Porto? Are you interested in a Taste Porto Food & Wine Tour?

 Opening Hours: Tuesday to Thursday from 17.00 to 24.00

 Saturday from 12.00 to 01.00

 Experience #7 – Walking the Back Streets of Porto

 As we wandered around the back streets with Joanna we learned a lot about Porto, its history and its people.
 Arriving at the Mirador we were taken back with the view of Porto below and across the river.
 Joanna pointed out various points of interest as well as the Port Wine Cellars which were scattered across the other side of the river.
 Porto’s busy river was just below us and we could watch the many tourist boats sailing up and down the river, a great way to see Porto from another aspect.

 There are more Porto Tours from the team at Taste Porto:

-For other travelers reviews on Taste Porto Food Tours check out Tripadvisor Oporto.
+For other travellers reviews on Taste Porto Food Tours check out Tripadvisor Oporto

 Best Restaurants in Porto Recommendations from Taste Porto Food Tours: